Samsung/tizen-docs/docs/application/native/guides/ui/efl/data-types.md

        eina_strbuf_append_char(mybuffer, 'r');To handle "printf" format strings, use the `eina_strbuf_append_printf()` function to add formatted strings to the buffer:`eina_strbuf_append_printf(buf, "%s%c", "buffe", 'r');`
        ```

    - To remove characters from one position to another, use the `eina_strbuf_remove()` function.
-The first parameter is the buffer, the second is the start position of the characters you want to delete, and the last the end position.This example removes the first 19 characters of the buffer:
+The first parameter is the buffer, the second is the start position of the characters you want to delete, and the last the end position.

+     This example removes the first 19 characters of the buffer:

      ```
      eina_strbuf_remove(buf, 0, 18);